-- 1. Review and approve, prior to the Corporation's entry into any such transactions, all transactions involving amounts equal to or greater than \$120,000 in which the Corporation is or will be a participant, which would be reportable by the Corporation under Item 404 of Regulation S-K promulgated under the Securities Act as a result of any of the following persons having or expected to have a direct or indirect material interest (a "Related Person Transaction"):
+1. Review and approve, prior to the Corporation's entry into any such transactions, all transactions involving amounts equal to or greater than \$120,000 in which the

+Corporation is or will be a participant, which would be reportable by the Corporation under Item 404 of Regulation S-K promulgated under the Securities Act as a result of any of the following persons having or expected to have a direct or indirect material interest (a "Related Person Transaction"):
-- executive officers of the Corporation;

-- members of the Board;

-- beneficial holders of more than 5% of the Corporation's securities; - immediate family members1 of or entities affiliated with any of the foregoing persons; and - any other persons whom the Board determines may be considered to be related persons as defined by Item 404 of Regulation S-K promulgated under the Securities Act. - 2.
-Any request for a Related Person Transaction must first be presented to our audit committee for review, consideration and approval.
+- executive officers of the Corporation; - members of the Board; - beneficial holders of more than 5% of the Corporation's securities; - immediate family members1 of or entities affiliated with any of the foregoing persons; and - any other persons whom the Board determines may be considered to be related persons as defined by Item 404 of Regulation S-K promulgated under the Securities Act. - 2.
+Any request for a Related Person Transaction must first be presented to the Committee for review, consideration and approval.
 In reviewing, considering, and approving or rejecting such transactions, the Committee shall obtain, or shall consider all available information that the Committee believes to be relevant to a review of the transaction prior to its approval including, but not limited to, the extent of the related person's interest in the transaction, and whether the transaction is on terms no less favorable to the Corporation than terms the Corporation could have generally obtained from an unaffiliated third party under the same or similar circumstances.
 Following such consideration, approval may be given by written consent of the Committee.
 No Related Person Transaction shall be entered into prior to the completion of these procedures. - 3.
 The Committee or the Chairperson, as the case may be, shall approve only those Related Person Transactions that are determined to be in, or not inconsistent with, the best interests of the Corporation and its stockholders.
 No member of the Committee shall participate in any review, consideration or approval of any Related Person Transaction with respect to which the member or any of his or her immediate family members has an interest. - 4.
-The Committee shall adopt any further policies and procedures relating to the approval of Related Person Transactions that it deems necessary or advisable from time to time. - H. Enterprise Risk and Financial Oversight - 1.
-Perform oversight of the Company's enterprise risk management process and help the full board understand the Company's material enterprise risks and contingencies.
-The Committee will discuss with management, and the independent auditor to the extent applicable, the Company's policies with respect to enterprise risk assessment and risk management, including the Company's significant financial and enterprise risk exposures and the actions management has taken to limit, monitor or control such exposures. - 2.
-Review, with the Corporation's counsel, any legal or regulatory matter that could have a significant impact on the Corporation's financial statements. - 3.
-Review and approve the Corporation's investment policies.
+The Committee shall adopt any further policies and procedures relating to the approval of Related Person Transactions that it deems necessary or advisable from time to time. - H. Enterprise Risk and Financial Oversight - Perform oversight of the Company's enterprise risk management process and help the full board understand the Company's material enterprise risks and contingencies, including, if applicable, any environmental, social or governance risks.
+The Committee will discuss with management, and the independent auditor to the extent applicable, the Company's policies with respect to enterprise risk assessment and risk management, including the Company's significant financial and enterprise risk exposures and the actions management has taken to limit, monitor or control such exposures.